 - Only include relevant experience.
 Anyone looking at your resume is scanning, not reading, and you must make sure all the information you include is relevant so they keep scanning.

 - Include your certifications.
-For example, as a delivery manager, if you are also a Certified Scrum Master (CSM), mentioning it in your resume can boost your credibility.
-If you are a project manager who’s pursuing a Project Management Professional Certification, include that under your list of certifications as Pursuing PMP.
+For example, if you are a certified data scientist, mentioning it in your resume can boost your credibility.

 - Include your soft skills.
 Although we’re living through a time of digital transformation, soft skills are still needed—of not more important than ever.
 Yet it can be tricky to describe yourself as a good communicator and team player without sounding cliché.
 Find ways to convey this information in your descriptions instead, following the advice here.